Saleeg

 Saleeg originated in the Hijaz region but is now popular all over the Arab world.
 Some people say that it tastes like the Italian risotto.
 It is usually eaten during traditional celebrations such as Shabana.
 A traditional large plate called tabasi is regularly used for serving Saleeg, and the roasted meat is usually on top of the rice.
 Saleeg is generally accompanied by a Daggus salad, a spicy tomato sauce, and decorated with ghee.

 Etymology

-The name comes from the word Saleeg (Arabic: سليق), literally meaning to boil, since alluding to the technique used in the cooking where the ingredients are all boiled.
+The name comes from the word salīq (Arabic: سليق), literally meaning "boiled", referring to the technique used in the cooking where the ingredients are all boiled.

 History

 Ibrahim Alyamani is the oldest Saudi chef that introduced Saleeg to the people.
 He inherited this recipe from his father.
 Ibrahim was the first chef that opened a local restaurant that offered Saleeg in Taif in 1936.
 Taif is a city where it is cold all year round since it is at an elevation of 1,879 m (6,165 ft); thus, Saleag became well-known since it is warm and filling for people in Taif.